bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? features to assist those with some sort of dissability use the website.

-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. add alternative descriptions to images keyboard input features. title tags

-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable after being declared, has to be assing to a value, this value can be anything. basically a variable will hold a value, to be used later on, even thoug this value can be change at any point based on the way used to be declared.

 4. What is the purpose of using functions in code?
+DRY. basically is a block of code that can be reuse, keeping the code dry without repeating yourself.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.